An early DOS side scroller, Xargon can most easily be compared with another Epic Games platformer at the time: Jill of the Jungle.

 could go through the mountain, in which case the level they would play would be set in a deep cave with falling borders.
 Or they could go around through the forest, where the level would be a dense jungle with different creatures and hazards.
 The name of the level is always displayed in the bottom area of the screen throughout the game.

-The game keeps a running score of your progress.
-Points are awarded for finishing the level, killing monsters, as well as finding EPIC logo items, that when collected in order (E-P-I-C) grant you large amounts of points.
+The game keeps a running score of the player's progress.
+Points are awarded for finishing the level, killing monsters, as well as finding EPIC logo items, that when collected in order (E-P-I-C) grant the player large amounts of points.

 Other items include fruit and hearts which replenish life during a level.

 Like many video game protagonists, Malvineous cannot swim; hitting water will kill him instantly, as do spike pits or acid wells which are found in robot bases.

 The game ran in 320x200 resolution in VGA which was common at the time.
 However, like games such as Commander Keen, the animations and background art were lacking.
 Usually there was just a simple blue sky with a few stationary clouds, and the player themselves had only a couple of frames of for any of his actions.

 The game's episodes came on a 3.5 inch floppy disk, and required a Sound Blaster compatible sound card, and at least a 386 processor to run.